Interstate 678: Van Wyck Expressway

 In April 1949, Dewey signed a contract authorizing a northward extension of the highway to Grand Central Parkway.
 This segment was to cost $11.6 million.
-The project included widening a segment of Grand Central Parkway between the Long Island Expressway and the Kew Gardens Interchange.
+The project included widening a segment of Grand Central Parkway between Horace Harding Boulevard (today's Long Island Expressway) and the Kew Gardens Interchange.
 In addition, a ramp was built from Main Street to the Van Wyck Expressway, and an overpass was built to carry Queens Boulevard above both Main Street and the highway.
 The Gull Construction Company received the contract for the segment of the highway between Hoover Avenue and 88th Avenue in September 1950.
 A direct ramp from the northbound Van Wyck to Queens Boulevard opened in June 1953; prior to the opening of this segment, the northbound expressway was frequently congested.
 The extension to Grand Central Parkway opened on November 13, 1953, but the ramps from the Van Wyck Expressway to Main Street were delayed for another year, opening in November 1954.